-Rainbow Loom Videos That Explain How To Make Rainbow Loom Bracelets
+Rainbow Loom Videos That Explain How To Make Bracelets

-While using a Rainbow Loom to create awesome colorful bracelets is not the most difficult thing to do, anybody new to using Rainbow Loom can benefit from the many helpful tutorials that are available on YouTube.
-The following are videos that teach the basics regarding how to make bracelets using a Rainbow Loom, including how to get started.
+While using a Rainbow Loom to create awesome colorful bracelets is not the most difficult thing to do, anybody new to this creative and fun way of making bracelets can benefit from the many helpful video tutorials that are available on YouTube.
+The following are videos that teach the basics regarding how to make bracelets using these crafty looms, including how to get started.

 Just Getting Started?
 See How to Use the Rainbow Loom Kit